The royals dropped 'consort' from Queen Camilla's title. What's the big deal?

 But "consort" isn't really part of the title, says librarian and royal historian Marlene Koenig.
 She tells NPR she's not surprised that it wasn't on the invitation.

-She looked up how former queen consorts, such as Alexandra, Mary and Elizabeth I, were styled after their husbands became king, and says she "very rarely" saw the word consort.
+She looked up how former queen consorts, such as Alexandra, Mary and Elizabeth (the late queen's mother), were styled after their husbands became king, and says she "very rarely" saw the word consort.
 That was usually only in formal settings like the queen's coronation service or prayers.

 Within weeks, she said, most mentions of those queens, including in news coverage, called them just that.
 For instance, the 1937 coronation invitation for King George VI said "King George VI and Queen Elizabeth."